istresearch/scrapy-cluster/docs/topics/introduction/index.rst

 Introduction
 =======================

-This set of documentation serves to give an intorduction to Scrapy Cluster, including goals, architecture designs, and how to get started using the cluster.
+This set of documentation serves to give an introduction to Scrapy Cluster, including goals, architecture designs, and how to get started using the cluster.

 .. toctree::
    :hidden: